uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 ## Overview

-Identifiers of **businesses** (eg tax registration numbers), of **locations** (eg google pins or cadastral/lot numbers), and of **products** (eg GS1 GTINs or other schemes) are ubiquitous throughout supply chains and underpin the integrity of the system.
-The diagram shows an example of a global and a local scheme for three types of entity.
+Identifiers of **businesses** (eg tax registration numbers), of **locations** (eg google pins or cadastral/lot numbers), and of **products** (eg from product registers or self-issued) are ubiquitous throughout supply chains and underpin the integrity of the system.
+The diagram shows an example of identifers schemes for three types of entity.
 These are just a few of thousands of existing identifier schemes.
 This identity resolver specification builds upon these identifier schemes so that existing investments and high integrity registers can be leveraged.
 This specification also supports the use of self-issued decentralised identifiers.

 ![Identifier examples](IdentityResolverIdentifiers.png)